 Faculty should call or email Dr. Claudia Stanny, at 473-7435 or email@example.com, to arrange a classroom observation and consultation.

 Confidentiality of Individual Consultations

-All individual consultations are strictly confidential.
-The decision to invite an outside observer to your classroom requires a level of trust that must be preserved.
-Thus, the content of the consulting observer’s comments and suggestions (both positive and negative) must be kept strictly confidential.
+All individual consultations will be held in private.
+The decision to invite an outsider observer to your classroom requires a level of trust that must be preserved.
+Thus, faculty will have a reasonable expectation of privacy as to the content of the consulting observer's comments and suggestions (both positive and negative).